swaathi317/30DaysOfData/README.md

     * Normal Equation and Non-invertibility

-I also implemented an Univariate Regression Model using the Salary Dataset (https://www.kaggle.com/karthickveerakumar/salary-data-simple-linear-regression), in order to predict the salary of employees.
+I also implemented a Univariate Regression Model using the Salary Dataset (https://www.kaggle.com/karthickveerakumar/salary-data-simple-linear-regression), in order to predict the salary of employees.

 Implementation Link (contains Dataset and Jupyter Notebook): https://github.com/swaathi317/30DaysOfData/tree/main/Univariate%20Linear%20Regression